rdlauer/articles/blues/triangulation/triangulation.md

 If your host MCU has an onboard Wi-Fi module, you can perform a Wi-Fi access point (AP) scan and send this data to the Notecard to perform Wi-Fi triangulation.
 This allows for vastly improved location accuracy.

-> Using the Wi-Fi Notecard?
+> Using the [Wi-Fi Notecard](/products/wifi-notecard/)?
 See below for information on how Wi-Fi triangulation is used with this Notecard!

-The format of the `card.triangulation` call is a little different when using Wi-Fi triangulation.
+The format of the `card.triangulate` call is a little different when using Wi-Fi triangulation.
 Note that you can use `cell`, `wifi`, or both with `wifi,cell` when enabling triangulation!

 ```
 {